 It is common for a template to only exist for a few minutes.
 For example, you may create a template when you know you will be working with very similar lots in the next few minutes.
 You could use the template for each one and then delete it when you are done.

 As mentioned above, no matter which source you use, the result is that the source values in this tab get updated.
 You can then move any of these values into the Input Values area of the window.
-There are actually two sections in this tab:

 If you click the Fill Input Values From These Values button in the Last Source Values section, all the values from that section will be copied into the corresponding input values and the projection values will be updated.